-At Virginia Mason Memorial, chaplains are available to patients and their families to provide them with emotional and spiritual care support intheir time of need.
+At Yakima Valley Memorial, chaplains are available to patients and their families to provide them with emotional and spiritual care support intheir time of need.
 Chaplains are not restricted to a religious denomination.

 Chaplains have been clinically trained to focus on the spiritual and emotional needs of the patient, family and staff.
 They provide support to patients and families in a variety of circumstances and occasions: